 A police certificate (also known as a clearance letter, immigration letter or visa clearance letter) is a document generated by the Bellingham Police Department for residents of the city of Bellingham.
 This letter states that a search of all of your names has been done and that you have no criminal record or there is a criminal record on file with the Bellingham Police Department.
 This document is often required by official agencies both within the United States and within several foreign governments and may be required for a variety of reasons.

 The police department performs notary services for police business only.
-Notarial services are provided on Wednesday's from 9:30 AM - 11:30 AM and 1:00 PM - 3:30 PM.
+Services are provided on Tuesdays and Thursdays from 9am - 11:30am.